UCBoulder/sepe-awx-ee/README.md

 ghcr.io/ucboulder/sepe-awx-ee/awx-ee:latest
 ```

+### Dependabot

+Dependabot is configured to automatically version-bump our python
+dependencies and will automatically generate pull requests.
-Additionally, dependabot is configured to automatically version-bump our python dependencies.
-Unfortunately, at this time it does not support either Ansible Galaxy or "bindep" dependencies.
+Unfortunately, at this time it does not support either Ansible Galaxy or
+"bindep" dependencies.
+See `.github/dependabot.yml` for additional
+details.

+Approving dependabot-generated PRs and merging to the `devel` branch
+should automatically result in an updated package once the deploy
+workflow (see `.github/workflows/deploy.yml`) completes.

+> **Note**: Dependabot is currently configured to ignore major version
+> updates for **ansible**.